UNINETTSigma2/documentation/getting_help/qa-sessions.md

 suggestions on how to improve services, and get advice for your projects.

-Join us on [Zoom](https://uit.zoom.us/j/62699151361), get yourself a coffee or tea and have a chat.
+Join us on [Zoom](https://uit.zoom.us/j/66457838936), get yourself a coffee or tea and have a chat.
 It doesn't matter from which institute or university you are, you are **welcome to join at any time**.

-This time we will start with a **15 min seminar about the state of Quantum Chemistry software on our clusters with a focus on Gaussian and VASP.**
+This time we will start with a **15 min seminar about useful resources and good to know stuff for new users.**
 Afterwards we have the open question and answer session.

 We can talk about: